 The credit reporting bodies we use are Equifax and Experian Australia Credit Services Pty Ltd. You can download a copy of their respective privacy policies at:

 We use information from credit reporting bodies to confirm your identity, assess applications for credit, manage our relationship with you and collect overdue payments.
 We may also use this information as part of arriving at our own internal assessment of your creditworthiness.

 We store credit-related information with your other information.
 You can access credit-related information we hold about you, request us to correct the information and make a complaint to us about your credit-related information.

 Credit providers may ask credit reporting bodies to use their credit-related information to pre-screen you for direct marketing.
 You can ask a credit reporting body not to do this.
 Also, if you’ve been, or have reason to believe that you’re likely to become, a victim of fraud (including identity fraud), you can ask the credit reporting body not to use or disclose the credit-related information it holds about you.

 To obtain a copy of current credit-related information we hold about you, you can visit a store or call us.
-For more substantial information, such as details of what is recorded in your loan file, please contact our Customer Relations team using the details in section 9.
+For more substantial information, such as details of what is recorded in your loan file, please contact our Customer Care team using the details in section 9.

 Is there a fee?

 There is no fee for making the initial request, but in some cases there may be an access charge to cover the time we spend locating, compiling and explaining the information you ask for.
 Generally, the access charge is a flat fee plus any photocopying costs or other out-of-pocket expenses.
 You’ll need to make the payment before we start, unless you’ve authorised us to debit your account.